tautme/country-levels/docs/README_template.md

 Country Level IDs are short codes used to identify country polygons and other administrative regions in [Natural Earth](https://www.naturalearthdata.com/) datasets.

 This repository contains reference JSON files and each polygon exported as a GeoJSON file.
-Population data is included for country level data.

 Data is licensed as public domain, code has MIT License.